qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          .. rubric:: CPUCP firmware

-         The CPUCP firmware is released as a binary and build compilation is not required.
+         The CPUCP firmware is released as a binary and build compilation isn't required.

          .. rubric:: CPUSYS.VM firmware

-         The CPUSYS.VM firmware is released as a binary and build compilation is not required.
+         The CPUSYS.VM firmware is released as a binary and build compilation isn't required.

          .. rubric:: BTFM firmware

-         The BTFM firmware is released as a binary and build compilation is not required.
+         The BTFM firmware is released as a binary and build compilation isn't required.

          .. rubric:: WLAN firmware

-         The WLAN firmware is released as a binary and build compilation is not required.
+         The WLAN firmware is released as a binary and build compilation isn't required.

          .. rubric:: Generate firmware prebuilds (boot-critical and split-firmware binaries)